 Make a Plan

-The ABCs of Debt Consolidation
+The ABCs of Consolidating Your Credit

-What is Debt Consolidation
+What is a Consolidation Loan

-Advantages of Debt Consolidation Loans
+Advantages of Consolidation Loans

 Critics argue that the only real advantage of taking out this kind of loan is that you only have one creditor to manage.
 However, there are other benefits to consider too: